US horizontal versus vertical rigs

 Horizontal rigs and the shale boom

 At the end of August 2015, the horizontal rig count was still up by ~101% compared to the count in January 2007.
 During this period, the number of active vertical rigs fell by ~87%.
 The rise in the number of horizontal rigs occurred in tandem with the US shale boom.

 Companies tap unconventional, or shale, oil and gas reserves using a combination of horizontal drilling and hydrofracking.
 Vertical wells are typically used in conventional production.

 How are energy companies affected?

-Energy companies such as Whiting Petroleum (WLL), ExxonMobil (XOM), Royal Dutch Shell (RDS.A), Marathon Oil (MRO), Pioneer Natural Resources (PXD), and Continental Resources (CLR) operate in unconventional resource shales.
+Energy companies like Whiting Petroleum (WLL), ExxonMobil (XOM), Royal Dutch Shell (RDS.A), Marathon Oil (MRO), Pioneer Natural Resources (PXD), and Continental Resources (CLR) operate in unconventional resource shales.
 They use horizontal drilling extensively.

-A fall in the number of active horizontal rigs shows that these companies may be reducing the horizontal drilling operations that drove the US shale boom.
-ExxonMobil accounts for 17.2% of the Energy Select Sector SPDR ETF (XLE) and 23.6% of the Vanguard Energy ETF (VDE).
+A fall in the number of active horizontal rigs shows that these companies may be reducing horizontal drilling operations that drove the US shale boom.
+Whiting Petroleum accounts for 0.87% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) and 0.25% of the Vanguard Energy ETF (VDE).

-The shale boom has also helped midstream MLPs such as Magellan Midstream Partners (MMP), Crestwood Midstream Partners (CMLP), Buckeye Partners (BPL), and EQT Midstream Partners (EQM) to boost their revenues over the last seven years.
+The shale boom also helped midstream MLPs like Magellan Midstream Partners (MMP), Crestwood Midstream Partners (CMLP), Buckeye Partners (BPL), and EQT Midstream Partners (EQM) boost their revenues over the last seven years.